simgrid/simgrid/docs/source/app_smpi.rst

  - redbcast: reduce then broadcast, using default or tuned algorithms if specified
  - ompi_ring_segmented: ring algorithm used by OpenMPI
  - mvapich2_rs: rdb for small messages, reduce-scatter then allgather else
- - mvapich2_two_level: SMP-aware algorithm, with mpich as intra algoritm, and rdb as inter (Change this behavior by using mvapich2 selector to use tuned values)
+ - mvapich2_two_level: SMP-aware algorithm, with mpich as intra algorithm, and rdb as inter (Change this behavior by using mvapich2 selector to use tuned values)
  - rab: default `Rabenseifner <https://fs.hlrs.de/projects/par/mpi//myreduce.html>`_ implementation

 MPI_Reduce_scatter